dashed-slug/wallets/readme.txt

 Use the `wallets_views_dir` filter to override the directory where the views are stored (the default is `wallets/includes/views`).
 Most people will not need to do this.

-Read the [shortcodes documentation](https://www.dashed-slug.net/bitcoin-and-altcoin-wallets-wordpress-plugin/wallet-shortcodes/) for more details.
+Read the [shortcodes documentation](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/wallet-shortcodes/) for more details.

 = I want to do transactions from JavaScript.
 I don’t want to use the provided shortcodes and their associated forms. =

 The provided built-in forms talk to a JSON API that is available to logged in users.
 If you choose to build your own front-end UI, you can do your AJAX calls directly to the JSON API.

-Refer to the [JSON API documentation](https://www.dashed-slug.net/bitcoin-and-altcoin-wallets-wordpress-plugin/json-api/) for details.
+Refer to the [JSON API documentation](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/json-api/) for details.

 = I want to do transactions from the PHP code of my theme or plugin. =

 You can use the PHP API directly.

-Refer to the [PHP API documentation](https://www.dashed-slug.net/bitcoin-and-altcoin-wallets-wordpress-plugin/php-api/) for details.
+Refer to the [PHP API documentation](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/php-api/) for details.

+= I want to replace an adapter with another one. =

+You can only have one coin adapter enabled per each coin.
+The plugin will warn you about this.

+Suppose you wish to replace the internal *Bitcoin core adapter* with the *block.io BTC adapter*.
+You would have to:

+1. Wait for pending deposits and withdrawals to execute.
+They should be in *'done'* state.
+2. Disable your original coin adapter.
+3. Delete the deposit addresses from your database with:

+	`DELETE FROM wp_wallets_adds WHERE symbol = 'BTC';`

+4. Activate and configure the new adapter.

 = Can you add XYZ coin for me? =

-Yes and no. I have received a large amount of requests from small coins and cannot cater for them all at the moment.
+Yes and no. I have received a large amount of requests from small coins and cannot cater for them all.
 I do try to implement some of the requests I receive.

 If your coin's wallet has a standard RPC API that is a direct fork of Bitcoin core, then you should be able to modify the [Litecoin adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/litecoin-adapter-extension/) to suite your needs.
 Feel free to republish it after modifying the code.
 There are some instructions on how to do this [here](https://www.dashed-slug.net/developers-coin-adapters-api/).